Laverdure77/Portfolio_Forecasting/README.md

 ## Efficient frontier

-Efficient frontier optimization is a method used in finance to find the optimal portfolio of assets that provides the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
+Efficient frontier optimization (Monte Carlo simulation) is a method used in finance to find the optimal portfolio of assets that provides the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
 It involves calculating the expected returns and covariance matrix of a set of assets, and then finding the set of portfolios that lie on the efficient frontier, which represents the best possible trade-off between expected return and risk.
 This optimization method can be used to construct portfolios that are well-diversified and optimized for a specific level of risk tolerance or investment objective.

-Portfolio Optimizer API
+## How Does It Work

+Based on 4 years of historicl datas, the python script calculate the annual means (returns) and covariance of returns (volality) of the stocks.
+Then it generates 60000 portfolios by randomly assigning weights to each stock.
+For each portfolio, it calculates the returns, volatility, and Sharpe ratio.
+Sharpe ratio is the ratio between the return to volatility.
+Finally, it returns the best porfolio for:
+- minimum risk
+- best SHAPE ratio
+- best return for actual risk
+- minimum risk for actual return

 ## How To Use
 The API is deployed on render.com, on <a href="https://portfolio-optimizer.onrender.com/">https://portfolio-optimizer.onrender.com/</a>